Freedom of Information

 2. The PCO supports the Lord President of the Council and acts as the Secretariat to the Privy Council, a term which simply means “Ministers collectively”.
 For historical and other reasons certain items of Government business fall to “the Privy Council” rather than to an individual Secretary of State or Minister.

-3. Ceri King, Head of Secretariat and Senior Clerk, has overall responsibility for this scheme and for maintaining the scheme on a day to day basis.
-This scheme was last reviewed on January 2010.
+3. Ceri King, Head of Secretariat and Deputy Clerk, has overall responsibility for this scheme and for maintaining the scheme on a day to day basis.
+This scheme was last reviewed on August 2019.

 4. The Privy Council Office is a public authority, although the Privy Council itself is not.